 So that gives me somewhere to start.
 One of the other statistics that I find interesting that I’ve actually been following for a while is I have some.
 Telemetry data out there that actually gives me the interesting distribution of what the packet sizes are out there.
 So while the majority of traffic is in the 15 hundred by packet range.
 The amount of small packets that are under network has done nothing but grow in the last three or four years.

 Which I find interesting.
 So it went from about twenty-seven percent which I thought was a pretty high number, to begin with.
 And that’s sixty-four to one hundred and twenty-seven by packet range to thirty-nine percent.
 That is crazy.
 And usually we don’t market or we don’t manage that kind of stuff.
 But that’s something we’re like wow.
 So now we’re going to have high efficiency.
 And what’s the charter it’s supposed to help that bottom 10 percent.
 So those small packets take those resource units interesting.

-I’m setting myself up for disappointment of expectations but I like to think we have empowerment that might really kind of play well for this new technology.
-So of course we also have to state what we want.
+I’m setting myself up for the disappointment of expectations but I like to think we have empowerment that might really kind of play well for this new technology.
+So, of course, we also have to state what we want.
 So we wrote a technical requirement document, we put a whole bunch of you know table stakes in there about what’s supported today, some thresholds on service and.
 How many devices are connected?
 What kind of service level we’re looking at?
-What kind of bandwidth requirements we need?
-As well as a little things like OFDMA, Linkedin, downlink some of the differences that we see with that actually I think that’s more interesting are.
+What kind of bandwidth requirements do we need?
+As well as little things like OFDMA, Linkedin, downlink some of the differences that we see with that actually I think that’s more interesting are.